Last updated April 2026 · By Nick Hall, gun safe owner who has fought humidity and rust in both dry and coastal climates

 The GoldenRod is the gold standard here, and it’s been that way for decades.
 It’s a heated rod that sits at the bottom of your safe, gently warming the air inside by a few degrees.
 That tiny temperature increase keeps relative humidity below the danger zone.
 No refilling, no maintenance, no thinking about it.

 GoldenRod sells four sizes: 12-inch, 18-inch, 24-inch, and 36-inch.
 Match the rod to your safe’s interior width.
 For most full-size gun safes, the 18-inch or 24-inch model is the sweet spot.
-They pull about 7-10 watts, which is basically nothing on your electric bill.
+They pull 7-18 watts depending on size (the 18-inch draws 18 watts), which is basically nothing on your electric bill.

 The catch?
 You need to drill a hole in the back of your safe for the power cord, or route it through an existing bolt hole.
 Some people hate drilling into their safe.
 I get it.
 But a 3/8-inch hole in the back panel isn’t compromising your security.
 The alternative is rust, and rust wins every time.